mapprotocol/atlas/docs/ibft/Proof-of-Stake.md

 	// AddedValidatorsPublicKeys are the BLS public keys for the validators added in the block AddedValidatorsPublicKeys []blscrypto.SerializedPublicKey
-	// RemovedValidators is a bitmap having an active bit for each removed validator in the block RemovedValidators *big.Int
+	// RemovedValidators is a bitmap having an active bit for each removed validator in the block
+	// It use binary of big.Int to record removed validators, and number of big.Int is meaningless.
+	RemovedValidators *big.Int
 	// Seal is an ECDSA signature by the proposer, it's created when proposer packs block
+	// the seal is used for other validators verify legality of block.
 	Seal []byte
 	// AggregatedSeal contains the aggregated BLS signature created via IBFT consensus.
 	AggregatedSeal IstanbulAggregatedSeal